 - Active travel is a key part of Glasgow's transport policy, as articulated within the GTS Policy Framework but also the associated Active Travel Strategy. - The Active Travel Strategy was published and adopted by the Council in March 2022, including the indicative active travel networks within it.
-You can see the proposed City Network overleaf. - Work will be ongoing on delivering the City Network as per the City Network Final Delivery Plan (published April 2023), and local networks via Liveable Neighbourhoods and local placemaking projects in the city. - As well as delivering a City Network for cycling, the Council will continue to work on: - Expanding sites for the city's shared bike scheme - Rolling out the safe cycle storage scheme for residents across the city and city centre. - Exploring ways to reduce barriers from road infrastructure and natural features like rivers.
+You can see the proposed City Network overleaf. - Work will be ongoing on delivering the City Network as per the City Network Final Delivery Plan (published April 2023), and local networks via Liveable Neighbourhoods and local placemaking projects in the city. - As well as delivering a City Network for cycling, the Council will continue to work on: - Expanding sites for the city's shared bike scheme - Rolling out the safe cycle storage scheme for residents across the city and city centre. - Continue to monitor performance of the city centre short-term cycle storage scheme. - Exploring ways to reduce barriers from road infrastructure and natural features like rivers.